mubanjs/muban/STATUS.md

   to create the binding values based up on the ref props or array index

 **Todo**
-- rename refs to something else, to not conflict with the reactive `ref/unref` functions?
+- move the `createRef` out of the `refDefinition`, since it's implementation is too complex to ask users to provide it themselves.
+Just need to figure out how to type these, probably using the same look up map as used during runtime based on the `type` field.
 - Fix ref type if passed as string shorthand
 - Add support for optional refs
 - Add support for optional ref typing
 - Add unit tests

+**Parked**
+- rename refs to something else, to not conflict with the reactive `ref/unref` functions?

 ## Child components